eslam-kliyeb/Problem--Solving/Data Structures/Data Structures.md

 ```
 -------------------------------------------------------
 ### 1.9 Priority Queue `std::priority_queue`

+A priority queue is a container that provides constant time extraction of the largest element, at the expense of logarithmic insertion.
+It is similar to the heap in which we can add element at any time but only the maximum element can be retrieved.
+In a priority queue, an element with high priority is served before an element with low priority.

 **Use for**
 * First-In First-Out operations where **priority** overrides arrival time
 * Ex: CPU scheduling (smallest job first, system/user priority)